There are many cave systems that are attributed to the Bar Kochba period.

-On Route 38 a few Kilometers south of Ha'Ela Junction.
+The Bar Kochba caves are located on Route 38 a few kilometers south of Ha’Ela Junction.

-There is a brown sign pointing towards Churvat Madras (left as you arrive from Ha'Ela Junction).
+There is a brown sign pointing towards Churvat Madras (left as you arrive from Ha’Ela Junction).
 Enter the narrow track and take the right turn at the T junction.
 Follow the path for a couple of Kilometers until you get to the entrance to a village.
-Continue on for another 200m and then take the right fork in the road.
-Turn Right again and park.
+Continue on for another 200 meters and then take the right fork in the road.
+Turn right again and park.
 A short walk will bring you to the cave entrance.